ids-cv/Multi-Lingual-Visual-Grounding/French-data/README.md

 The three files involved in our dataset are also uploaded in the folder "split".

-The bounding box information can be found at the original Flickr30k Entities github page:
+The bounding box data can be found at the original Flickr30k Entities github page:

 https://github.com/BryanPlummer/flickr30k_entities  (in the file annotations.zip)